Oxiang/AffinidiHotelKYC/README.md

 3. Verifier - Hotel

 ### Holder
-The holder are the travellers that books the hotel during their travel.
-They are required to submit their passport photo, passport credentials and booking details to Start-Up A.
+The holder is a traveller that books the hotel during their travel.
+He or She are required to submit their passport photo, passport credentials and booking details to Start-Up A.

 ### Issuer
 Start-Up A is the issuer that checks the information from the travellers.
 Start-Up A will conduct their own due diligence to ensure that the information are proper before giving the approval and sending the identifier to the the travellers.

 ### Verifier
 During check-in, the hotel will receive the identifier from the traveller through digital means.
-This could include scanning QR code or one-line form submission, both excluding the physical aspect.
+This could include scanning QR code to access the Hotel's webpage.
+This process will remove the physical aspect of check-in.
 Upon receiving, they will verify the identifier with Start-Up A to ensure the following:

 1. Traveller is who they say they are
 2. They had made a reservation in the hotel